-In this paper, we approach the question of multiset multi-cover set cover problem from a different perspective.
-We design greedy set cover methods that are aware of the fact that the service receivers or the service providers are selfish and rational.
-It still remains a challenge to study the case when both the service receivers and the service providers are selfish and rational.
-When the elements to be covered are selfish agents with privately known valuations, we first show that the strategyproof mechanism designed by a straightforward application of cross-monotonic cost-sharing scheme is not α -efficient for any $\alpha > 0$.
-We then present a strategyproof charging mechanism such that the total valuation of the elements covered is at least $\frac{1}{d{max}}$ times that of an optimal solution.
+When the elements to be covered are selfish agents with privately known valuations, we first show that the strategyproof mechanism designed by a straightforward application of cross-monotonic cost-sharing scheme is not α -efficient for any $\alpha>0$.
+We then present a strategyproof charging mechanism such that the total valuation of the elements covered is at least $\frac{1}{d{\max}}$ times that of an optimal solution.
 This mechanism, however, may have free-riders: some elements do not have to pay at all and is still covered.
-We continue to present a strategyproof mechanism without free-riders and it is at least $\frac{1}{d{max} \ln d{max}}$ -efficient.
-When the sets are also selfish agents with privately known costs, we show that the cross-monotonic payment-sharing scheme does not induce a strategyproof mechanism: a set could lie its cost downward to improve its utility.
-This is a sharp contrast to the theorem proved in [15] that a cross-monotonic cost-sharing scheme implies a strategyproof mechanism for selfish elements.
+We continue to present a strategyproof mechanism without free-riders and it is at least $\frac{1}{d{\max}}$ -efficient.
+When the sets are also selfish agents with privately known costs, we show that the crossmonotonic payment-sharing scheme does not induce a strategyproof mechanism: a set could lie its cost downward to improve its utility.
+This is a sharp contrast to the theorem proved in [2] that a cross-monotonic cost-sharing scheme implies a strategyproof mechanism for selfish elements.
 The positive side is that the mechanism is still strategyproof for elements, i.e., no element can lie about its bids to improve its utility.

 The rest of the paper is organized as follows.
-In Section 2, we give some general properties of the set cover games when the elements (also called service receivers) are selfish.
-In Section 3, we present a strategyproof mechanism for selfish receivers and we prove that the mechanism is approximately efficient.
-We then extend our results for the case that the elements may have multiple coverage requirement in Section 4.
-In Section 5, we study the scenario when both the service providers (i.e., sets) and the service receivers (i.e., elements) are selfish agents.
+In Section 2, we review the definitions of strategyproof mechanism and cost-sharing scheme.
+We also review the previous results on mechanism design and cost-sharing that are related to this paper.
+In Section 3, we give some general properties of the set cover games when the elements (also called service receivers) are selfish.
+In Section 4, we present a strategyproof mechanism for selfish receivers and we prove that the mechanism is approximately efficient.
+We then extend our results for the case that the elements may have multiple coverage requirement in Section 5.
+In Section 6, we study the scenario when both the service providers (i.e., sets) and the service receivers (i.e., elements) are selfish agents.
 We show that a cross-monotonic payment-sharing scheme does not induce a strategyproof mechanism.
-In Section 6, we present our simulation results that demonstrate the efficiencies of the mechanisms presented in this paper.
 We conclude our paper in Section 7 with the discussion of some future works.